anonymous-df/replication/README.md

 `train_data_lc_task`: Training, validation, and testing data for the LC task.

 `human_scores`: We consider three evaluation criteria: Similarity (s), Naturalness (n), and Informativeness (i).
 The score values range from 1 to 4, with a higher score indicating a higher quality of the predicted lines.
-The score of s1 and s2 means student 1 and student 2.
+Columns are suffixed with 1 and 2 to indicate Student 1 and Student 2, respectively.